August 2, 2023

 This homemade spaghetti sauce is the perfect base for so many additions, including veggies or ground beef.

-Marinara sauce tends to have chunks of tomatoes in it and comes together fair quickly on the stovetop, while tomato sauce uses pureed tomatoes and is left to simmer on the stove for 2-3 hours.
+Marinara sauce tends to have chunks of tomatoes in it and comes together fairly quickly on the stovetop, while tomato sauce uses pureed tomatoes and is left to simmer on the stove for two to three hours.

 There are a few different types of tomatoes you can use to make this flavorful sauce.
 Roma tomatoes, San Marzano tomatoes, and Jersey tomatoes are three great choices.